bsampietro/stopwatch/README.md

 Only tested on Linux, probably works on other platforms too with minor changes.

 ## Functions
-Reset: Double-click on label
+Reset: Double-click on label.

-Show seconds: Right click on label

-Add or substract 5 minutes: Mouse wheel on label
+Add or substract 5 minutes: Mouse wheel on label.

+Toggle L view and C view: Right click on play button.
+L view shows time since last stop.
+C shows total time the clock was stopped since it was started from a reset.

+Show seconds: Right click on play button.

-Window position coordinates: Left click on close button (remove by clicking start/stop)
+Window position coordinates: Left click on close button (remove by clicking start/stop).
+Useful for knowing the position in order to pass x-position and y-position when starting it.